-If you observe any of these symptoms in your dog which worsens quickly and doesn’t get better, it’s important to head to the vet as soon as you can.
+If you observe any of these symptoms in your dog, it’s important to head to the vet as soon as you can.
 If Lyme disease is diagnosed, they’ll probably prescribe an antibiotic such as Doxycycline to treat the disease.

 Symptoms of tick paralysis

 Tick paralysis is less common than Lyme disease but is extremely dangerous and often fatal.
 The condition is developed when a neurotoxin in a female tick’s saliva glands enters into a dog’s bloodstream whilst the tick is feeding on their blood.
 Symptoms will usually develop a few days after a dog is bitten by a tick, and include: